michalsustr/higcompetition/rules.md

 - Going over time limit / submitting illegal actions: If the bot submits 3 illegal actions, or 3 actions during pondering-only phase, or goes over the time limit within a match, it is shut down and random actions are picked instead.
 This fact is noted in the match log.
 - If the bot goes over the time limit in more than 1% of the matches in any of the games it is **disqualified**.
 - One team, one program.
 The same program can only register once, no hyper-parameter sweeps are allowed.
-- The same program should run for each game, but can use different supplementary data (precomputed lookup tables, neural networks etc.).
+- The same program should run for each of the three games, but can use different supplementary data (precomputed lookup tables, neural networks etc.).
 - The supplementary data is mounted from external file system storage for read-write access.
-- The bot is completely restarted in each match by the evaluation system.
+- The bot is completely restarted in each game by the evaluation system.
 - The matches against a specific opponent run sequentially.
 - No activity other than game computation is allowed.
 - There is no connection to the internet, and the only file storage is through the space-limited supplementary data.